Children and Youth Religious Education

 CYRE Safety Policies

-We perform background checks on all individuals who regularly work with children and youth.
+ASC RE staff will perform background checks on all individuals who regularly work with children or youth at church-related activities.

-Children in 5th grade and younger must be picked up after class.
-They will not be dismissed on their own.
+Parents/guardians must pick up children in 5th grade and younger promptly after class.
+Teachers may not dismiss a child in 5th grade or younger on their own, unless the parent/guardian has expressly permitted this in writing.
 Please be mindful of this when socializing after the service.

-Children and youth may not leave the church for RE activities without a signed permission form from a parent/guardian.
+Children and youth may not leave the church for RE activities without a signed permission form from a parent or guardian.

 Expectations for Behavior